Thursday, July 19, 2018

 After settling our night's bar tab that I mostly remember, Sunday morning began with a stop at the old Forbes Field, which is a few miles east of downtown in the Oakland neighborhood (see PNC Park photos).
 Today the majority of the former site has been engulfed by the Carnegie Mellon campus, which is perhaps most well-known for the 42-story neo-Gothic Cathedral of Learning tower.
 All that remains of the former home of the Pirates is a portion of the outfield wall and the flag pole that was famously in the field of play due to the vastness of the outfield.
 It's sad that this historic park is gone, but the fact that anything remains at all is more than you can say about a lot of old parks.
 We played catch near the wall for a few minutes until we realized we were too out of shape to continue, and then headed out for the 2-hour drive to Akron.

-Canal Park takes its name from the Erie Canal (which unfortunately is just out of sight behind the stadium) and it sits right in the middle of downtown Akron.
+Canal Park takes its name from the Ohio and Erie Canal (which unfortunately is just out of sight behind the stadium) and it sits right in the middle of downtown Akron.
 It was a much larger and denser downtown than I was expecting, sort of like a Dayton or a Rochester NY in terms of architecture and feel.
 I couldn't help but laugh when I noticed that the block the ballpark sits on was renamed "King James Way" and my trusty navigation device refused to call it that.
 Canal Park is only a couple of years younger that UPMC Park, but paradoxically, the newer "retro style" makes it feel more contemporary.
 A very strong and dominant brick and stone façade fronts the main street and really serves to tie it into the downtown area well, and gives it a powerful street presence and proper sense of scale.
 So many "retro style" ballparks are just retro for the sake of replicating a style, but in this case it actually serves a purpose.
 The main entrance leads you onto the 1st base side on grade with the concourse, and the field is sunken below.
 The concourse was a fairly standard concourse of a ballpark this size but was very busy.
 The park wasn't super crowded because of how hot it was, so it wasn't a huge factor, but I could see with a full park that the concourse would get congested very quickly due to all of the extra standalone concession booths crammed in there.
 Canal Park uses just about every square inch of space under the shade of the suite level to fill with anything and everything they can staff to make extra money.
 It's not at all due to the lack of built-in concession stands either; in fact, there are a ton of those with a remarkable variety.
 So if distractions and eating are your thing at a ballgame, you will not be disappointed here, but to me it just made an otherwise beautiful park seem chaotic and noisy.
 Other than that, I really enjoyed the layout and look of the stadium.
 There were a couple of bar areas in right field that provided refuge for many sweaty patrons - one was an outdoor tiki bar similar to the setup in Nashville, and the other an indoor bar that looked to be more private and nature.
 It actually looked like an ordinary bar on the street that just happened to access the stadium, rather than vice versa, so probably a nice non-gameday option for the people of Akron to see the ballpark on their lunch.
 We had seats behind home plate again, but spent a fair amount of time behind both base lines, and the views from all sides was surprisingly beautiful.
 I think I appreciated the experience and uniqueness of Erie more, but in terms of classical beauty and function, Akron was very approachable and a nice place to watch a ballgame.

 Erik and I had a dilemma in that we had both not eaten all day by the time we got to the game, but with the temperature in the mid-90s, also could not bear the thought of anything super hot or heavy.
 I decided to go with a Jet's meatball sandwich and Erik a cheeseburger, both of which we knew would be room temperature at best under the stadium concession warming lamps.
 With full bellies and large cold beverages, we settled in for a matchup between the newly renamed RubberDucks and Rumble Ponies.
 The RubberDucks, formerly the Aeros, take their name from the local economy largely built on tires - Goodyear, Firestone, and Bridgestone were all founded in Akron - but don't ask me what the hell a Rumble Pony is.